marinelopez619/marinelopez619/README.md

 - 👋 Hi, I’m Ivan!
 - 🌱 I will be starting a Master in Cybersecurity in the Fall of 2023
 - 👨🏽‍🎓 B.S.
 Computer Science and Engineering from the University of the Pacific
-- 👨🏽‍💻 Have started a Web Development business
+- 👨🏽‍💻 I am have started a Web Development business and currently working on establishing work flow and getting more clients
 - 📫 Reach me by email at marinelopez619@yahoo.com

 <!---